SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 - ✦ ≤11: 2 damage; push 2; R1 slowed (save ends)
 - ★ 12–16: 3 damage; push 3; R2 slowed (save ends)
 - ✸ 17: 4 damage; push 3; R3 slowed (save ends)\
-    **Effect**: A target restrained by a dwarf can be pushed by this attack.
+    Effect: A target restrained by a dwarf can be pushed by this attack.
 The affected area is difficult terrain for enemies.

 **Stonewalker**\
 The stonewhisperer can phase through 2 squares of stone as part of any movement they take.
 If they end their movement inside stone, they are shunted out into the square where they entered it.